 Digitalization is changing the tire industry - machines and factories are becoming smarter.
-Siemens is presenting a broad-based Digital Enterprise portfolio for the whole value chain especially for tire manufacturers and machine builders.
+Siemens presented a broad-based Digital Enterprise portfolio for the whole value chain especially for tire manufacturers and machine builders.

 The digital twin of the tire, the production machines and plants and our Totally integrated Automation portfolio link the digital and real world of tire production.

 It was a pleasure for us to welcome you to our booth .
 We are looking forward to seeing you again at the Tire Technology Expo 2021.

 Tire NVH engineering through dedicated lumped parameter model

 Stream 1 - Tire Technology for the Vehicle Revolution (continued)

 Referee: Wim Hendricx, Senior engineer, Siemens Industry Software, Siemens AG, Belgium

 With the rise of electric powertrains in the automotive industry, tire noise has become an important part of the ‘new’ composition of the NVH signature of vehicles.
 Automotive OEMs and tire manufacturers are looking for methods to get an early-stage assessment of the tire NVH performance in a full-vehicle context.
 In this presentation, we will explain how full-vehicle road noise can be predicted using a test-based, lumped-parameter tire NVH model.
 This approach enables parameter studies toward resulting interior noise performance and can support target setting on the component (tire) and vehicle level.